johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 (In real code, we subtract $max(z)$ from all logits before exponentiating to avoid overflow issues, but the math is the same.)

-Okay—now we’ve covered how to get from embeddings to a probability distribution.
+Okay, now we’ve covered how to get from embeddings to a probability distribution.
 Next, we’ll look at why this isn’t good enough when we don’t know all the classes up front.

 ## Trouble with Open-Ended Classes